sfds1/hw5dayplanner/README.md

 This application uses Javascript, CSS, HTML, Bootstrap

 ## Challenges
-This assignment was challenging all around.
-Functions are crazy and trying to tie all that we have learned together is a big task.
+This application

 ## Your experience building this app
-This app took me a while to complete as it is hard to work on things piecemeal.
-I am finding that trying to do this part time while working is harder than I thought, but I am learning each day so that is good.
+This application

 ## What was difficult
 Trying to remember all the right syntax.

 ## What did you learn
-I learned more about functions and localStorage
+I learned more about

 ## How did you go about solving a problem
 Many, times I had to Google items to further my knowledge in a topic.
-Thank ngoodness for all the people who like to post things online.
+Thank goodness for all the people who like to post things online.

 ## Screenshot

-I tried to paste a screenshot here but it wouldn't paste so let me know how to do that.
-Thanks.

 ## Live app, not code

-Not sure what goes here.
-Let me know.
-Thanks.
+Required
+Clean code - indentation and spacing is correct, console logs, commented-out code and unnecessary comments are removed Proper file structure - CSS, JS and images are in assets folder, index.html in root folder, file and folder names are not capitalized and don’t contain spaces
+README.md - see our MD Guide
+Polished UI - the app should look good, be responsive, and fully functional Uses Moment library to capture date and time information Application displays timeblocks for standard business hours Each time block contains a label, an input field, and save button Clicking on a time block’s save button saves the input text to local storage, allowing the text to persist when the application is refreshed
+The current day is displayed at the top of the calendar Each timeblock is color coded to indicate whether it is in a past, present or future hour Bonus
+Detailed pseudocode - refer to Musa’s example from week 4 Current time is displayed at the top of the calendar (hours, mins, and secs) Notifications for successful save
+Delete buttons on each time block